openstack/heat/doc/source/template_guide/software_deployment.rst

           user_data_format: RAW
           user_data: {get_resource: boot_script}

-The resource :hotref:`OS::Heat::CloudConfig` allows Cloud-init_ cloud-config to be represented as template YAML rather than a block string.
+The resource :ref:`OS::Heat::CloudConfig` allows Cloud-init_ cloud-config to be represented as template YAML rather than a block string.
 This allows intrinsic functions to be included when building the cloud-config.
 This also ensures that the cloud-config is valid YAML, although no further checks for